Alcoholic fermentation by yeast cells

 Aerobic (Oxygen is present)

-This is the initial rapid process where the yeast is doubling its colony size every 4 hours.
+This is the initial rapid process where the yeast is doubling its colony size every four hours.

 (Usually 24-48 hours)